h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 Using the Hive 2 JDBC Driver
 ''''''''''''''''''''''''''''

 H2O can ingest data from Hive through the Hive v2 JDBC driver by providing H2O with the JDBC driver for your Hive version.

 **Notes**:

 - H2O can only load data from Hive v2 due to a limited implementation of the JDBC interface by Hive in earlier versions.
-- Hive2 support in H2O is not yet suitable for large datasets.
+- This feature is still experimental.
+In addition, Hive2 support in H2O is not yet suitable for large datasets.

+A demo showing how to ingest data from Hive through the Hive v2 JDBC driver is available `here <https://github.com/h2oai/h2o-tutorials/blob/master/tutorials/hive_jdbc_driver/Hive.md>`__.
+The basic steps are described below.

 **Retrieve the Hive JDBC Client Jar**